Skip to content

 e.g. 4.

-anonymous_result_dst.s3.url string Destination for results of queries that do not have an explicit sink.
-Currently only S3-compatible storages are supported.
-The bucket must be reachable by scheduler, workers, and client.
+anonymous_result_location object Destination for results of queries that do not have an explicit sink.
+Currently supported local mounted (must be reachable on the exact same path and allow_local_sinks enabled) and S3-based.
+Both options must be network reachable by scheduler, workers, and client.

 e.g. s3://bucket/path/to/key.